 This statement is made solely on behalf of our UK operations; however, we seek to promote high standards throughout our businesses

-Our supply chain
+Our supply chains

-We want to ensure that companies from which we purchase products and services are operating in an ethical and responsible manner.
-We have put in place a responsible sourcing policy that communicates our expectations in these areas and are assessing their performance through a variety of engagements.
+However, we seek to ensure that companies from which we purchase products and services are operating in an ethical and responsible manner.
+Our UK supply chain consists of:

 We have ascertained that the main risks we have in our supply chain are:

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chain or in any part of our business.
 This anti-slavery statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking are not taking place either internally or in our supply chains.

 We will not tolerate slavery and human trafficking.
 Most of our supply chain we regard as relatively low risk.
 However, our Procurement and Contract Management Policy requires us to consider where the risks may be greater and to prioritise those risks.
 For example, risks may be higher in certain jurisdictions and in respect of lesser skilled labour.
 In such riskier circumstances, we will require a Risk Assessment Questionnaire to help us better understand the risks.
 Direct suppliers in higher risk categories will also to be given our “Supplier Code of Conduct” to which Caesars Entertainment expects adherence.
 Where a supplier will not or cannot adhere to these requirements our relationship will be reviewed and Caesars will consider terminating our relationship.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to relevant members of staff.